 There are plenty of risks involved when transporting large machinery, especially when it’s going overseas internationally.
 Investing in insurance can be a good idea to protect your investment and ensure your equipment is covered.
 You don’t want to deal with the headaches and problems that would come with damage to an uninsured piece of equipment.
 Instead, buy the insurance and rest easy.

 No matter where you’re shipping your equipment, there are many factors to consider before you put it on a boat or airplane.
 It can be difficult to navigate all the options on your own, so consider working with a company with experience in international business and global IT deployment.
-Kinettix has coverage in over 90 countries and a robust network of global field technicians create seamless IT deployments.
+Kinettix has coverage in over 90 countries and a robust network of global field technicians to create seamless IT deployments.
 Contact Kinettix today to see how they can help you through the logistics of shipping equipment for a global IT deployment.